 In February 2016, the FASB issued ASU No. 2016-02, "Leases".
 The new standard will require most leases to be recognized on the balance sheet which will increase reported assets and liabilities.
 Lessor accounting remains substantially similar to current guidance.
 The new standard is effective for annual and interim periods in fiscal years beginning after December 15, 2018, which for us is the first quarter of 2019 and mandates a modified retrospective transition method.
-We do not intend to early adopt, but preliminarily believe that its adoption will not have a material impact on our consolidated financial statements.
+We do not intend to early adopt, and are currently assessing the impact of this update, but preliminarily believe that its adoption will not have a material impact on our consolidated financial statements.

-In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments", which amended the existing accounting standards for the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments", which amended the existing accounting standards for the statement of cash flows.
 The amendments provide guidance on eight classification issues related to the statement of cash flows.
 The amendments should be applied retrospectively to all periods presented.
 For issues that are impracticable to apply retrospectively, the amendments may be applied prospectively as of the earliest date practicable.
 The Company adopted the guidance in the first quarter of 2018.
-The adoption did not have a material impact on the Company's consolidated statements of cash flows.
+The adoption did not have a material impact on our consolidated financial statements.